Champii/Comet/README.md

 And go to [localhost:8080](http://localhost:8080)

 ## TODO List
 - DB
     - Macro for models
 - Websocket
 - Nested components
     - Need to have a component tree
-    - Websocket
 - Register for queries
+- Allow for `if`, `for` and iterators inside html